Hive-Systems/pyfair/docs/calculation_details.rst

         0, & \text{if} \; \text{TC}_{i} \; \lt \text{CS}_{i}\\
     \end{cases}

-Or in more concrete terms, we have a vector of THreat Capabilities and a vector of Control Strengths.
+Or in more concrete terms, we have a vector of Threat Capabilities and a vector of Control Strengths.
 For each element of the vector, we determine if Threat Capability is greater than Control Strength.
 In other words, 1 is where the threat overwhelms the control, and 0 is